orbeon/orbeon-forms-doc/form-builder/integration.md

 - `fr-app`
   - must be non-blank and only contain ASCII letters, digits, "-" or "_"
-  - if Form Builder permission are enabled, the app name must be allowed by those permissions (see [[Form Builder Permissions|Form Runner ~ Access Control ~ Editing Forms#form-builder-permissions]])
+  - if Form Builder permission are enabled, the app name must be allowed by those permissions (see [Form Builder Permissions](FIXME Form Runner ~ Access Control ~ Editing Forms#form-builder-permissions))
 - `fr-form`
   - must be non-blank and only contain ASCII letters, digits, "-" or "_"